 App Owners Can Charge A '1-Off' Fee

-Of course there is always the traditional sale with an upfront price tag.
+Of course there’s always the traditional sale with an upfront price tag.

 Sometimes it might make more sense to monetise your app with this method.

-Unfortunately there is no right or wrong answer when it comes to monetising, but I always think strategically about how I approach this.
+Unfortunately there’s no right or wrong answer when it comes to monetising but I always think strategically about how I approach this.